 A two-ply acoustic board for soundproofing walls and ceilings that are perfect for rooms that have restrictions in available space, learn more about MuteBoard 2 below.

 With nuisance noises coming from almost every direction in our urban environment, disturbing homes and workplaces, it can be challenging to find an effective solution for tightly arranged rooms.
 What MuteBoard™ 2 provides you with is a slim and practical solution for the reduction of ambient noise levels that is suitable for tight, challenging spaces on both walls and ceilings.
 To achieve the best possible solution in soundproofing, you will need to incorporate them into acoustic systems, and these are found in our 'Systems' tab above, here you will find MuteBoard™ 2 in a range of options.
-These offer ways of increasing acoustic performance by fitting them to decoupled stud frames, internal stud frames to split multiple rooms, or when you need to be conservative with space - directly installing them to your brick or block wall, or joist ceiling.

 Whether you find that random conversation or light household use enters your home, or you are looking to put together a solution for a workplace environment that is effective and easy to install, MuteBoard™ 2 will be a great addition.